nikolaPantelic98/CryptexPy/README.md

 * Start the script with:

 ```
-cd src
-python3 cryptex.py
+cd src && python3 cryptex.py
 ```
+Follow the prompts to register, login, and manage your passwords.

+## 🔒 Security Highlights

+**CryptexPy uses a combination of bcrypt for password hashing and Fernet symmetric encryption to secure your data.
+This dual-layer security ensures that even if unauthorized access to the database is obtained, deciphering your credentials without the unique key is virtually impossible.**

 ## 🔍 Additional information

 - You will need mysql user and password to estabilish connection.
 - Commands:
-  - `-quit` - exit the script.
+  - `-quit` - Exit the script.
-  - `-register` - register your account
+  - `-register` - Register a new account.
-  - `-login` - login  to your account
+  - `-login` - Login to your account.
-  - `-logout` - logout from your account
+  - `-logout` - Logout from your account.
-  - `-enter` - enter your account
-  - `-read` - read and edit your .txt file in decrypted format.
-  - `-reset` - reset your encrypted key and get a new one.
+  - `-save` - Securely save a new password.
-- When you run `-read` for the first time, the key will be generated.
-- You will be only able to see decrypted data with the correct key.
-If the key is lost, there is currently no option to recover the data.
-- You can reset key with the `-reset` command which require old encrypted key.
+  - `-show` - Retrieve and display saved passwords securely.

+Your data's security is our top priority, and CryptexPy is continually updated to implement the latest security practices and encryption technologies.